Implementation and Education

-Starting this summer, the speed limit will be 40 km/h on most residential and downtown streets.
+The speed limit is now 40 km/h on most residential and downtown streets.

 Why 40 km/h?

-Reducing speed limits on residential streets and in downtown and high pedestrian areas will make our streets safer, calmer, and quieter for everyone.
+Reducing speed limits on residential streets, the downtown, and high pedestrian areas makes our streets safer, calmer, and quieter for everyone.
 Slowing down gives people more time to react to the unexpected to prevent crashes and reduce the severity of collisions that do happen.
-The Estimated Time of Arrival Tool shows how little impact there will be to driving times with this change.
+The Estimated Time of Arrival Tool shows how little impact there is to driving times with this change.

-Reducing speed limits is one important action within the Safe Mobility Strategy 2021-2025, Edmonton’s approach to advancing Vision Zero.
+Reducing the default speed limit is one important action within the Safe Mobility Strategy 2021-2025, Edmonton’s approach to advancing Vision Zero.
 It is a key component of the City's strategic goals for the next 10 years and supports ConnectEdmonton in creating a safe, healthy, urban and climate resilient city for all residents.

 Safe Speeds Toolkit